Learning transitions in classical Ising models and deformed toric codes

 {\it Data availability}.-- The numerical data shown in the figures and the data for sweeping the phase diagram is available on Zenodo~\cite{zenodo_learning}.\\

-\acknowledgments {\it Acknowledgments}.-- The Cologne group gratefully acknowledges partial funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -- 390534769 and within the CRC network TR 183 (Project Grant No.~277101999) as part of subproject B01.
+{\it Acknowledgments}.-- The Cologne group gratefully acknowledges partial funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -- 390534769 and within the CRC network TR 183 (Project Grant No.~277101999) as part of subproject B01.
 S. J. G. was supported by the Gordon and Betty Moore Foundation.
-G.-Y. Z. acknowledges support from the Faculty Startup Fund at the Hong Kong University of Science and Technology (Guangzhou).
+G.-Y. Z. acknowledge the support of National Natural Science Foundation of China - Young Scientists Fund (grant no.~12504181) and Start-up Fund of HKUST(GZ) (grant no.~G0101000221) and Guangdong provincial project (grant no.~2024QN11X201).
 The numerical simulations were performed on the JUWELS cluster at the Forschungszentrum Juelich.